Chinese New Year 2021: Year of the Metal Ox

 The Metal element rules the lungs and large intestine, so take care to nourish the body with seasonal foods and maintain internal warmth.
 Warming spices such as turmeric and cinnamon will help to increase your internal metabolism and circulation.
 Arogya’s Turmeric Ginger tea, one of our most popular teas, offers a perfect balance of warming, spicy flavors and citrus notes.

 Drinking healing tea is an excellent way to stoke your inner fire and strengthen your reserves.
 Our Lung Wellness and Essential Wellness blends are both wonderful tonics to support the lungs and overall respiratory health.
-With immune boosting and anti-inflammatory herbs, these two powerful blends can soothe irritation and loosen congestion.
+With immune-boosting and anti-inflammatory herbs, these two powerful blends can soothe irritation and loosen congestion.

 Metal is associated with organization, order, and developing boundaries.
-Taking time to reduce clutter and maintain a tidy space is great way to bring metal energy into your home.
+Taking time to reduce clutter and maintain a tidy space is an excellent way to bring metal energy into your home.
 Cleaning the home is also traditionally part of the Lunar New Year celebrations as a way to say goodbye to the past year and welcome in the new one.
 Check out our blog on Clearing Space in the Chinese New Year.

 Breathing and Letting Go